OneLiteCore/LiteWriter/content/posts/welcome/index.md

 TocOpen: true
 weight: 1
 cover:
-  image: app_graphic.jpg
+  image: img/app_graphic.jpg
 ---

 👋 Hello there, welcome to the official site of the Lite Writer app!
-In this article we will offer intro, guidences and documents of the app, to let you know what kind of features it has and how they work.
+In this document we will offer intro, guidences and documents of the app, to let you know what kind of features it has and how they work.

 If you haven't tried our app before, you can download it now from [Google Play](https://play.google.com/store/apps/details?id=core.writer) 😄.
 And, if you like it we truly hope that you can give us 5 stars on the Google Play app page, it is very important to us and encourage us to keep working and improving this app, many thanks in advance🤣!

-By the way this site are still under development, so there may be something missing, but we will fill it will more code and articles, don't worry.
+By the way this site are still under development, so there may be something missing, but we will fill it will more code and documents, don't worry.

 ## Feature guide